arez/arez/docs/dependency_injection.md

 [Sting](https://sting-ioc.github.io/) is a fast, easy to use, compile-time dependency injection toolkit.
 The toolkit accepts a set of annotated java classes and generates source code to instantiate and wire together the components.
 Sting was heavily inspired by [Dagger2](https://dagger.dev/) but with a better developer-experience and more efficient code generation.
+See the [dagger comparison](https://sting-ioc.github.io/docs/dagger.html) for some reasons why it is considered a better fit in the context of web applications.
 Sting models the application as a set of components that are contained within an injector.
 An injector is responsible for constructing and linking components together.

 The {@link: arez.annotations.ArezComponent @ArezComponent} annotation has a {@link: arez.annotations.ArezComponent#sting() sting} parameter that controls whether the Arez annotation processor